-Provides overall meetings review for the Society to ensure coherent planning and development of Society and Unit meetings.
+Purpose: Provides overall meetings review for the Society to ensure coherent planning and development of Society and unit meetings.
 (Article IX 2.
 L)

-Seven AFS members including the AFS first vice-president.
-If review of Topics Oriented Meetings (TOMs) becomes a considerable task, the committee chair may request the AFS president to appoint a TOMs subcommittee of an additional four members.
+Composition: Seven AFS members, including the AFS First Vice President.
+If review of Topic-oriented meetings (TOMs) becomes a considerable task, the committee chair may request the AFS President to appoint a TOMs subcommittee of an additional four members.

-The Committee will provide guidance to AFS on how to improve efforts to attain Society goals (e.g., member services, information transfer and outreach, aquatic stewardship) through Society and Unit meetings.
-The Committee will formulate broad AFS meeting objectives and procedures to ensure the annual meeting is a meaningful gathering and consider the extent to which AFS should be involved actively in other types of meetings apart from the annual meeting (e.g., TOMs).
-The Committee will develop ideas regarding meeting-related elements in the overall AFS Strategic Plan and work with the AFS Strategic Planning Committee to incorporate its recommendations into the AFS Strategic Plan.
-Other duties may be assigned to the Committee by the AFS president as needed.
+Duties: The committee will provide guidance to AFS on how to improve efforts to attain Society goals (e.g., member services, information transfer and outreach, aquatic stewardship) through Society and unit meetings.
+The committee will formulate broad AFS meeting objectives and procedures to ensure that the Annual Meeting is a meaningful gathering and consider the extent to which AFS should be involved actively in other types of meetings apart from the Annual Meeting (e.g., TOMs).
+The committee will develop ideas regarding meeting-related elements in the overall AFS Strategic Plan and work with the AFS Strategic Planning Committee to incorporate its recommendations into the AFS Strategic Plan.
+Other duties may be assigned to the committee by the AFS President as needed.

-The Committee will also review and, if warranted, approve Topic Oriented Meetings (TOMs) submitted by AFS divisions, sections, chapters, or individual members.
+The Committee will also review and, if warranted, approve TOMs submitted by AFS Divisions, Sections, Chapters, or individual members.
 The committee will approve or reject each proposal based on scientific merit, general appeal, and timeliness of the topic.
 The committee may solicit comments from experts to assist in the review.
 Once approved, the proposal would be submitted to the AFS Executive Director to determine the extent of AFS financial support for the TOM.
-The Committee will publicize by email, the AFS web site, articles in Fisheries, etc. the opportunity for AFS members to submit TOMs proposals.
+The committee will publicize by e-mail, the AFS website, articles in Fisheries, and so forth the opportunity for AFS members to submit TOMs proposals.
 In addition, the committee will maintain contact with appropriate committees or individuals in other fisheries societies worldwide and international organizations with fisheries interests to stimulate joint sponsorship of TOMs, particularly at international locations.

-None specified, except that a subcommittee to deal with TOMs may be requested in the future.
+Operational Guidelines: None specified, except that a subcommittee to deal with TOMs may be requested in the future.